Updated: Apr 16

 problems with your baby’s mental development

-Best foods to treat iron-deficiency anaemia:
+Best foods to treat iron-deficiency anaemia in pregnancy:

 Most people should be able to get all the iron they need by eating a healthy, balanced diet.
 Eating well will help you either prevent anaemia or manage your symptoms if you have it.